Cray-HPE/uas-mgr/doc/uas_overview.md

 The output shown above shows three image registrations.
 Each has an `imagename` indicating the image to be used to construct a UAI.

     NOTE: simply registering a UAI image name does not make the image available.
 The image must also be created and stored in the container registry.
-This is covered in [???where???].

 There is also a `default` flag.
 If this flag is `true` the image will be used  whenever a UAI is created without specifying an image or UAI class as part of the creation.
 Finally, there is an `image_id`, which identifies this image registration for later inspection, update, or deletion and for linking the image to a [UAI class](#main-uasconfig-classes).